HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/create_script_apps/create-and-deploy-script-app.md

 Refer to the following steps to create a new Script Application using the `create-dx-script-app` tool.

-1. Create a new Script Application project using the npm create command:
+1. Create a new Script Application project using the following command:

     ```bash
     npm create dx-script-app